smeet-patel/SportsWorld/README.md

 # SportsWorld(HTML,CSS,JS,PHP)

 <h3>Objective: </h3>
 Create a website or web application using the five languages.
-HTML, CSS, Javascript and PHP with MariaDB which used SQL.
+HTML, CSS, Javascript and PHP with MariaDB which uses SQL.

 <h3>Proposes of the project: </h3>
 It has been some time since I have personally done some HTML, CSS apart from Workshop tutoring at VUW for INFO 101.